jackruss/cando/readme.md

        +-------------------------+

-Here is a diagram of the middleware stack, the CanDo module should be placed between the Authentication and App.router.
-It needs the user, model, and request;
+Here is a diagram of the middleware stack, the CanDo module can be placed between the Authentication and App.router.
+It needs the user, model, url, and method;

+The concept behind the `cando` module is to give you the ability to create custom based authorization rules in a sharable javascript file that can be provided to both the server and the client.
+THis way our authorization rules are in one place and applied to the front-end to hide and show functionality and applied to the back-end to allow or deny actions.

 ## Example: